EsportsPublished: | Updated:

 The inclusion of esports in the collegiate experience has produced more awareness of the sport.

-Many universities and academic institutions now offer esports programs, even scholarships.
+Many universities and academic institutions now, in 2024, offer esports programs, even scholarships.
 For example, the University of California at Irvine (UCI) offers esports scholarships for incoming students who play League of Legends, Overwatch, or Super Smash Bros.
 Collegiate esports leagues and competitions have emerged, particularly in California, where students have more opportunities to compete.